 Now you are armed with several tools to use the next time you need to calm your hyperactive kid.

-For more tools and strategies, check out Ready Kids Virtual OT.
-All our resources are created by Occupational Therapists.
+For more tools and strategies, check out Ready Kids App All our resources are created by Occupational Therapists.
 They offer more strategies like these so you can better support your child at home.